kubewarden/policy-sdk-go/README.md

 Pod, Ingress, Service and similar.
 Because of that, another possible approach is to unmarshal the incoming object into a native Go type.

+TinyGo doesn't yet support the full Go Standard Library, plus it has limited support of Go reflection.
+Because of that, it is not possible to import the official Kubernetes Go library from upstream (e.g.: `k8s.io/api/core/v1`).
+Importing these official Kubernetes types will result in a compilation failure.

 Moreover, Kubewarden provides TinyGo friendly Go types for all the Kubernetes types inside of the [`github.com/kubewarden/k8s-objects`](https://github.com/kubewarden/k8s-objects) package.